Self-simulable groups: Extensions of self-simulable groups

 The goal of this section is to study conditions under which a group $\Gamma$, which contains in some form a self-simulable group $\Delta$, is self-simulable.
 Our main result is that if $\Gamma$ is recursively presented and the ``adjacent'' cosets of a subgroup $\Delta$ under a suitable generating set $T$ of $\Gamma$ have ``enough space to communicate'', then $\Gamma$ is also self-simulable.
 Intuitively, in order to communicate an entire configuration between elements $g$ and $gt$ of $\Gamma$ we need that the cosets $g\Delta$ and $gt\Delta$ are ``close'' in infinitely many places.
 Our endeavor will be to find algebraic conditions which ensure that the former property holds.
 Let us mention that normality of $\Delta$ is enough, and we shall indeed give a less restrictive property which we call ``mediation''.
 See Definition~\ref{def:mediation}.

 \begin{example} Let us notice that the sole property of $\Gamma$ admitting a self-simulable subgroup is not enough for $\Gamma$ to be self-simulable.
-For instance, if $\Gamma = (F_2\times F_2)\ast F_2$, where $\ast$ denotes the free product, we have that $\Gamma$ admits the self-simulable subgroup $F_2\times F_2$, however, by Proposition~\ref{prop:infends} it is not simulable because it has infinitely many ends.\qee \end{example}
+For instance, if $\Gamma = (F_2\times F_2)\ast F_2$, where $\ast$ denotes the free product, we have that $\Gamma$ admits the self-simulable subgroup $F_2\times F_2$, however, by Proposition~\ref{prop:infends} it is not self-simulable because it has infinitely many ends.\qee \end{example}

 As in the previous section, we shall encode elements of $A^{\NN}$ on infinite paths, and use copies of the paradoxical subshift to communicate these elements along different paths.
 Therefore, it will be natural to assume that $\Delta$ admits a covering by paths such that for the path $p\colon \NN \to \Delta$ starting at $h \in \Delta$, $n \mapsto p(n)t$ gives a path in $ht\Delta$.
-We shall call those coverings $t$-media\footnote{Since a $t$-medium allows communication of a paradoxical nature, ``$t$-mediums'' may also be an acceptable plural.}.
+We shall call those coverings $t$-media.

 In Section~\ref{sec:paradox}, we avoided the discussion of some technicalities associated to the paradoxical subshift $\paradox$ as they were not necessary in the proof of Theorem~\ref{thm:selfsimulation}.
 In this section, we shall require the existence of configurations in the paradoxical subshift with special properties.
 To this end, we shall make the correspondence between elements of $\paradox$ and path covers slightly more explicit.